-As traumatic and painful as divorce is for the adults involved, when a couple has kids, it’s often even more intense for them.
-A parental split drastically alters a child’s entire world.
-Divorce often arrives with changing living situations, new schools, and uncertainty.
+Divorce arrives with changing living situations, new schools, and uncertainty.
 Siblings often lean on each other to make it through these tough times.
-But during the process, the question often comes up: Will the court order split custody and separate siblings in divorce?
+But during the process, the question comes up: under what circumstances would the judge order to separate siblings in divorce?

-The good new is that, unless there are extenuating circumstances, the court will rarely separate siblings in divorce.
-When it comes to child custody in Oregon, the primary concern is the best interests of the kids.
-In most cases, keeping brothers and sisters together is the ideal choice.
+When it comes to child custody in Oregon, the primary concern is the best interests of the children.
+In most cases, the authorities view keeping brothers and sisters together as the ideal choice.

-- Caretaking: Siblings who have gone through a divorce often mention another sibling serving as a caretaker or protector as a benefit of not having split custody.
-Older siblings often help younger ones understand what’s going on or even shield them from some of the less-than-pleasant realities.
+Caretaking: Siblings who have gone through a divorce often mention another sibling serving as a caretaker or protector as a benefit of not having split custody.
+Older siblings frequently help younger ones understand what’s going on or even shield them from less-than-pleasant realities.

 For these reasons, as well as others, the court is generally reluctant to separate siblings in divorce.
 That doesn’t mean, however, that split custody doesn’t happen sometimes.

-If there’s potential danger, and if one parent is better suited to deal with the situation, a judge may agree to separate siblings.
+If there’s a potential danger, and if one parent is better suited to deal with the situation, a judge may separate siblings.
 If things are this bad, however, it’s probably best to consult a mental health professional if you haven’t already.

 What If Children Request Split Custody?

-The court won’t necessarily separate siblings to accommodate parents, but what about when the children themselves request split custody?
+The court won’t necessarily separate siblings to accommodate parents.
+But what if the children themselves request split custody?

 Many reasons exist why a child might prefer split custody.
 In most cases, it has a great deal to do with the parent/child relationship.
 If a son is close to his father but has a strained relationship with his mother, it makes sense he would want to live there.